mgandin/lightning-talk-clojure-overtone/README.md

 ## Usage

-Install Clojure, Leiningen & Clojure.
+Install Clojure, Leiningen & Overtone.
 You can follow the indications on the Overtone website : https://github.com/overtone/overtone/wiki

-Next, you Emacs Live or Lighttable and make some noises ...
+Type lein deps in command line, start Emacs Live or Lighttable and make some noises ...

 This code was presented at the Paris Java User Group : http://www.parisjug.org/xwiki/bin/view/Meeting/20140114